 The palace park was designed and laid out over a 30-year period in the baroque style trending at the time.
 Today, there are still visible traces of the old baroque garden, as well as the romantic landscape garden, which, in particular, was appreciated by King Frederik VI.
 He would sail on the canals and socialise with the citizens going for a stroll in the gardens.

-Still today, Frederiksberg Gardens are among the largest and most enticing green spaces in Copenhagen, with a canal system, as well as exotic trees and bushes, popular with all ages for an outing or a picnic, locals and tourists alike.
-A boat service operates on a frequent basis and allows visitors to explore and experience the park from the canal side.
+Still today, Frederiksberg Garden is among the largest and most enticing green spaces in Copenhagen, with a canal system, as well as exotic trees and bushes, popular with all ages for an outing or a picnic, locals and tourists alike.
+A boat service operates on a frequent basis and allows visitors to explore and experience the Frederiksberg park in Copenhagen from the canal side.